S. A. Group: History

-S. A. Group was established in 1988.
+S. A. Group of Industries was established in 1988.
 S.A.
-Group started producing Appayan Vegetable Oil in 2006.
+Group of Industries started producing Appayan Vegetable Oil in 2006.
 17 industries are operating.
 These include Dhaka and Chittagong edible oil refineries, condensed milk, dairy products, tea leaves, flour, semolina, salt, water, paper and paper products.

 On 23 May 2011, Department of Environment funded Shah Amanat Textile Mill, a subsidiary of S.A.
-Group, 2.8 million taka for polluting the environment and operating without an Effluent Treatment Plant.
+Group of Industries, 2.8 million taka for polluting the environment and operating without an Effluent Treatment Plant.

 Bangladesh Bank after an investigation in May 2013 found Shahabuddin Alam, managing director of S.A.
-Group and Director of Mercantile Bank, had embezzled money from the bank for his S.A Group.
+Group of Industries and Director of Mercantile Bank, had embezzled money from the bank for his S.A Group of Industries.

 In 2014, Bangladesh Bank fined Bangladesh Krishi Bank 50 thousand taka for providing 1.8 billion taka loan to S.A.
-Group, through two subsidiaries, despite it being known as a loan defaulter.
+Group of Industries, through two subsidiaries, despite it being known as a loan defaulter.
 Agrani Bank Limited filed a lawsuit against Shahabuddin Alam and his wife over the bouncing of three cheques.
 On 20 February 2020, they both secured bail from the Chittagong Metropolitan Session Court Judge SM Mojibur Rahman.

 National Bank auctioned properties owned by SA Oil Refinery to recover 2.15 billion taka loan.
 The Bank sued Alam and his wife, Yasmin Alam, who is also chairperson of S.A.
-Group over the bouncing of a 10 million taka checque.
+Group of Industries over the bouncing of a 10 million taka checque.
 It had sued S.A.
-Group on 27 March 2016 with Double Mooring Police Station in Chittagong to recover the loan.
+Group of Industries on 27 March 2016 with Double Mooring Police Station in Chittagong to recover the loan.
 A Chittagong Court issued a travel ban on the managing director of S.A.
-Group Shahabuddin Alam.
+Group of Industries, Shahabuddin Alam.

 On 11 October 2017, Islami Bank announced that they will three properties mortgaged by S.A.
-Group to recover 5.73 billion taka loan given to three subsidiaries of S.A.
-Group, Kamal Vegetables Oil, Sharija Oil Refinery, and Sharija Navigation.
+Group of Industries to recover 5.73 billion taka loan given to three subsidiaries of S.A.
+Group of Industries, Kamal Vegetables Oil, Sharija Oil Refinery, and Sharija Navigation.
 The S.A.
-Group restructured loans from Agrani Bank Limited, Bank Asia Limited, First Security Islami Bank Limited, Janata Bank Limited, Prime Bank Limited, and Rupali Bank Limited worth 10 billion taka according to Bangladesh Bank.
+Group of Industries restructured loans from Agrani Bank Limited, Bank Asia Limited, First Security Islami Bank Limited, Janata Bank Limited, Prime Bank Limited, and Rupali Bank Limited worth 10 billion taka according to Bangladesh Bank.